basiliscos/cpp-rotor/docs/Design.md

 i.e. responsible for spawning/terminating actors, interaction with loop (timeouts), and for message dispatching/delivering.
-All messages sent by spawned actors, are put into outbound queue of supervisor. `supervisor` was designed to represent sequential execution context, similar to `strand` from [boost-asio], in other words all messages are devivered sequentially within the context of an `supervisor`.
+All messages sent by spawned actors, are put into outbound queue of supervisor. `supervisor` was designed to represent sequential execution context, similar to `strand` from [boost-asio] (in fact has `starnd` object for `rotor-boost`); in other words all messages are devivered sequentially within the context of an `supervisor`, and it is safe to call one some actor's method from some other actor, located on the same supervisor, if needed.

-`environment`
+Unlike supervisors in [Erlang], the [let-it-crash] principle is not acceptable in C++, hence it is expected that actors will perform `shutdown` procedure.
+It is expected that an user will inherit `supervisor` class and write application specific reaction on an actor shutdown.

+The `system_context` is runtime environmen for supervisors, which holds `loop` or some other context, which should be accessible in thread-safe way.
+When an fatal error is encounted, it is delegated to `system_context`, which by default just prints it to `std::cerr` and invokes `std::abort()`.

 iptr, noexcept

-termination

-inbound/ outboud queues